Outdoor Pole Walk (In-person)

-In this 90-minute program, students will tour the poles that stand outside on the museum’s grounds overlooking the Salish Sea.
-An introduction to the life cycle of poles from tree cutting, carving and painting, to pole raising is presented through contemporary photographs.
-Students will study different tools, features and functions of Musqueam, Haida, Kwakwaka’wakw poles through guided observation and hands-on interaction with tools and materials.
+In this 90-minute program, students will tour the poles that stand outside on MOA’s grounds overlooking the Salish Sea.
+An introduction to the life cycle of poles from tree cutting, to carving and painting, to pole raising is presented through contemporary photographs.
+Students will study different tools, features and functions of Musqueam, Haida, and Kwakwaka’wakw poles through guided observation and hands-on interaction with tools and materials.
 Students will become familiar with various styles and imagery carved on house, frontal, memorial and mortuary poles.
-A larger discussion of artistic traditions will present an opportunity for students to draw crests or figures to explain what their designs communicate about the First Nations cultures represented.

 - Times: Tuesday–Thursday, 10 am + 12:15 pm

 - PDF: What You Need to Know to Book

 - PDF: First Nations of BC Map

 To book this program, please submit a booking request.